Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <u>**Design Goals**</u> ##

 The purpose of this game is to provide the user with an enjoyable game of chance.
 The main features included provide the user with the ability to play a number of turns against the computer until a winning score of five is achieved.
 The score is tracked and displayed for the user.
 The winner of each round is also displayed for the user.
 The overall design of the page including the game layout and colour is intended to provide a simple easy to use game while engaging the users interest on arrival to the page.
 The background image was chosen as galactical objects because it has a relationship to both spock and the american show the Big Bang Theory where the game became more widely known.
 I was conscious of implementing the styles of the game in a way that meant the user did not have to scroll up or down when they started playing so the scores down to the gameplay options remain visable on the screen during gameplay.
-This applies mainly to smaller screens.
+This will apply mainly to smaller screens.

 ## <u>**Design Features**</u> ##